FixedEffects/FixedEffectModels.jl/README.md

 ## Partial out

 `partial_out` returns the residuals of a set of variables after regressing them on a set of regressors.
 The syntax is similar to `reg` - but it accepts multiple dependent variables.
 It returns a dataframe with as many columns as there are dependent variables and as many rows as the original dataframe.
-The regression model is estimated on only the rows where *none* of the dependent variables is missing.
 With the option `add_mean = true`, the mean of the initial variable is added to the residuals.

 ```julia